Microservices – Unraveling the Mystery

 Working with an outsourcing partner to develop a product is important for many other reasons, too.
 Firstly, it’s critical that an organization’s first projects in which they ‘go out on a limb’ in the digital age are successful.
 Early wins will generate a positive dynamic, and provide the confidence that allows management to further accelerate digital change.

 And although agile requires technical skills, it also requires a change in behavior and company culture.
-An outsourcing partner that understands agile development behavior is a great way to cross-pollinate an agile culture to the existing organization.
+An offshore software development partner that understands agile development behavior is a great way to cross-pollinate an agile culture to the existing organization.

 And lastly, an incumbent without agile expertise will take a long time learning the ropes, potentially endangering the success of the project because of delays or loss of credibility within an organization afraid to change.
 Working with an experienced software outsourcing partner, on the other hand, provides a “guided laboratory” that allows both the incumbent to learn how to deploy effective software engineering practices for digital innovation, while ensuring an effective time-to-market for the particular initiative.